In this guide we’ll take a look at the best lawn rollers for UK Gardens.

 When should I use my lawn roller to even out my bumpy lawn?

 A lawn roller is a very useful tool that can benefit your lawn by making it more even and easier to cut.
 However, this tool should be used judiciously.
 Overuse can cause stress to grass and compact the soil.
 You should avoid rolling in dry summer months when grass is already stressed.
 For the best results you should roll your lawn when it is moist but not waterlogged, often spring is the best time.
 You should only use as much weight as is necessary to do the job.
-For this reason, I would recommend filling your roller with water first.
+For this reason, I would recommend filling your lawn roller with water first.
 If this achieves the result you require there is no need for heavier rolling.
-However, if the weight is not enough to do the job with a water filled roller you can then move on to filling the drum with sand.
-It is also wise to aerate your lawn after rolling to minimise any compaction and increase aeration.
+However, if the weight is not enough to do the job with a water filled garden roller you can then move on to filling the drum with sand.
+It is also wise to aerate your lawn after using your lawn roller to minimise any compaction and increase aeration.

 What kind of sand should I use in my lawn roller?